The Best Acting Schools in Canada of 2025

 Fanshawe College

 Fanshawe College is a comprehensive college serving the greater London region.
 One of Ontario’s largest colleges with four campuses in London, Simcoe, St. Thomas and Woodstock, Fanshawe serves almost half a million people.
-The college offers more than 200 degree, diploma, certificate and apprenticeship programs to 43,000 students each year, helping people find their way to success in a variety of disciplines including applied arts, business, health care, human services, hospitality and technology.

 What You’ll Learn

 Fanshawe College’s Acting for Screen and Stage program inspires students to pursue their acting talents and lays the groundwork for a career in performance-based media.
 The two-year diploma program centres on collaborative media-based projects with other Fanshawe programs that simulate real-world working environments.
 During the first year of study, students learn the foundations of acting involving stage performance.
 In the second year, students perform in films, motion capture and green-screen work and experience virtual set performance.
-You will also learn to do voice work for animation, film and games and combat for stage and screen.
+You will also learn to do voice work for animation, film, and games, and combat for stage and screen.
 The program culminates in a showcase evening presented by students, a mix of live and projected work.

 Students learn in dedicated lab and theatre spaces at Fanshawe’s campuses, including the largest green-screen TV and film studios outside of Toronto.
 Guest speakers and field trips round out the program and provide insight into the professional world of entertainment.
 Graduates end the program with a professional portfolio of work to show employers, including an on-camera demo reel, voice demo and recorded monologues that can be used to find acting jobs and representation by agents.
 Other skills include screen and stage characterization, script analysis, voice work, motion capture, technical knowledge and creativity in acting.